Pre-implantation genetic screening (PGS)

 Comparative Genomic Hybridisation (CGH)

-A small number of clinics are now using a procedure called comparative genomic hybridisation (CGH) which allows centres to test for abnormalities in all 23 chromosomes.
+Clinics are now using a procedure called comparative genomic hybridisation (CGH) which allows centres to test for abnormalities in all 23 chromosomes.

 These abnormalities may or may not be of biological significance, but their presence will lower the chance of finding suitable embryos for transfer.